Testing events

 }

-The first spy gets events emitted by the first contract only.
-Second one gets events emitted by the rest.
+events_from_first_address has events emitted by the first contract only.
+Similarly, events_from_second_address has events emitted by the second contract.

 Asserting Events Emitted With emit_event_syscall